kryptokrona/kryptokrona-docs/README.md

        Incase you can't make, then just try again.
        ---
    2. Make a wallet
-       Make sure you choose a storng password!
+       Make sure you choose a strong password!
    3. Check that
        * it is saved [comfily](../Being-Comfy). //it assumed we are in the guides/wallets/ directory
    ```